Standard (French magazine)

-Standard is the name of two different magazines published in France and in Serbia.
-The French quarterly culture and fashion magazine Standard is published in Paris since 2004.
-The Serbian weekly newsmagazine Standard was established in 2006 as a print magazine; its print edition was disestablished in 2009.
+Standard is a French quarterly culture and fashion magazine Standard is published in Paris since 2004.

-French culture and fashion magazine
+History

 The idea to create Standard magazine was born of a desire to fill a shortage in the French press at the time which had no support for an emerging public interested in culture and fashion alike.
-Standard stands out by combining the cultural heritage of the French independent press (Actuel, Technikart) and the freshness and design of creative English titles (i-D, Dazed&Confused).
+Standard stands out by combining the cultural heritage of the French independent press (Actuel, Technikart) and the freshness and design of creative English titles (i-D, Dazed).
 It is aimed at a creative, urban readership aged between 16 and 45 years.